Language: EN

 Nullable Types in C#

-A nullable type is an extension of value types that allows these types to represent the value null, in addition to their normal values.
+Nullable types in C# are an extension of value types that allows them to contain the value null (in addition to their normal values).
 This is useful in scenarios where a value may be optional or not always available.

-In C#, the value null is used to represent an absence of value or reference.
-However, value types (such as int, double, bool) cannot be null by default, as they always have a default value.
+In C#, the value null is used to represent an absence of value.
+However, value types (like int, double, bool) cannot be null by default; they always have a default value.

-To address this limitation, C# introduces nullable types, allowing value types to have the value null.
+To address this limitation, nullable types are introduced, which allow value types to have the value null.

 Declaration and Use of Nullable Types